SEESolutions-it/DpdlEngine/README.md

-## Where to Download the 'DpdlEngine lite' release package?
+## Download 'DpdlEngine lite' release package

 The DpdlEngine line release (V1.0) can be downloaded and used for free (with some limitations and conformant to the License agreement) from the following download link: